import casadi as cs

 tu = linspace(0.0, tend, nk + 0).full()Visualizing the results

-Finally the full solution can be visualized.
-Since controls are held constant over intervals, a step representation is more adapted for this variable.
+Finally, the full solution can be visualized.
+Since controls are held constant over intervals, a step representation is more appropriate for this variable.

 plt.close("all")